 Turn your message into a WOW

 This isn’t easy.
 What’s going to make the customer jump out of their seat and shout hallelujah the messiah has arrived?
 In truth, there aren’t many ways to build excitement into you call.
 Part of the wow is you.
 Your attitude carries weight.
-You conviction motivates.
-You energy attracts.
+Your conviction motivates.
+Your energy attracts.
 If you can find something that supports your efforts, all the better.
 Work out what challenges your customer might have.
 Are there big issues I their marketplace that need addressing with which you can help?
 Whatever it is, try to differentiate yourself and your offering from your competitors by being upbeat and saying something that resonates fast.

 Ask lots of good questions